This post is part of our Language & Literacy Development blog series. Stay tuned for more!

 - Chooses songs and fingerplays that could help expand Tom’s vocabulary knowledge.
 (Many songs use a variety of action words and labels—for instance, “Going on a Bear Hunt” discusses crossing a bridge, swimming in a river, climbing a cliff, and so on.)

 These simple strategies and techniques illustrate how children with speech and language impairments can receive interventions within a day of typical preschool activities.
-When teachers provide a language-rich environment with many opportunities for both child”“child and adult”“child talk, children like Tom can make progress toward their goals–and all learners will benefit, too!
+When teachers provide a language-rich environment with many opportunities for both child-to-child and adult-to-child talk, children like Tom can make progress toward their goals—and all learners will benefit, too!